All Episodes

 The Greenstone Network lasted about six months and is now history.

-So we're gonna be doing this during the course of the week, ladies and gentlemen, revisiting uh a lot of moments from the uh from the past twenty years here at the Excellence in Broadcasting Network.
+So, and we're going to be doing this during the course of the week, ladies and gentlemen, revisiting a lot of moments from the past 20 years here at the Excellence in Broadcasting Network.

 And of course, the drive-bys and the Democrats are outraged by this, and they're all coming to Obama's defense.